pytest-dev/pytest-selenium/README.md

 Installing Google Chrome extensions
 -----------------------------------

-If you're using WebDriver and Google Chrome it's possible to install extensions when starting the browser.
+If you're using Google Chrome it's possible to install extensions when starting the browser.

 ### Example (install the extensions located at /path/to/ext1/ext1.crx and /path/to/ext2/ext2.crx)